markjszy/writing/README.md

 # Writing, etc.

-Index of writing, presentations, etc. on technical topics
+Index of my writing, presentations, etc. on technical topics

 ## FactSet Recipes
 * [Deliver Intelligence to All Channels with a Simple Streaming Architecture](https://developer.factset.com/recipe-catalog/deliver-intelligence-to-all-channels-simple-streaming-architecture)